This guide will make your search for the best wetsuit simple.

-My point is: there’s heeeella lotta wetsuits on the market these days, and trying to find the perfect kitesurfing wetsuit can make you feel kinda like this guy:
+My point is: there’s heeeella lotta wetsuits on the market these days, and trying to find the perfect kitesurfing wetsuit can make you feel kinda like throwing your laptop out the window.

 Listen, I feel you.
 I’ve been exactly where you are; trawling through online shops, trying to work out which wetsuit will fit over your butt and which’ll look like a very, very expensive bin bag.

 So to help ease you through the process, I’ve compiled all the info I found during my own deep dive into the world of wetsuits and created what I THINK is a pretty user-friendly guide.
 Plus also some funny gifs.
 Because who doesn’t like those guys?!

 In this guide, you’ll find simple comparison points and must-know info about each product, which should help you decide which one is best for you (or at least make you feel a little less like head-butting your laptop).

 We’ll also go through each of the factors you should consider when buying a kitesurf wetsuit, from the cut to the fabric and everything in between.

 Meanwhile, Jim and I will continue to update this list as we get around to trying all the suits we can get our hands on!